 Sportsbook apps use geolocation verification software to confirm the location of each player using their apps.
 At any given moment, the operator can pinpoint where you are.

 The software that sportsbook apps use relies on the inboard GPS installed on most mobile devices.
 Players are not able to access sports betting from their computers, and geolocation is likely a big reason why.

 In fact, Nevada sportsbook apps won’t even work if players are connected to a laptop when they try to access them.
 You must be able to prove that you’re inside the state lines to place a bet.

 Any online sportsbook that pops up and says that you can remotely register in Nevada is an offshore sportsbook.
 These are sites with operations based outside of the US.

-There are two dangers associated with using one of these sites.
+There are two major dangers associated with using one of these sites.